entelognathus/early-gnathostome-phylogeny/Character list 2023 to be compiled.md

 > - The coding of *Meemannia*_like fish is ?.

+> - The coding of *Yipetalichthys* is ?.
+The coding of *Quasipetalichthys haikouensis* should be revised from 1 to ?.

 564. Pronounced internal crista (keel) on median dorsal surface of shoulder girdle: (0) absent; (1) present.

 > Brazeau (2009); Davis *et al*.
 (2012), Character 109; Choo *et al*.
 (2017), Character 105; King *et al*.
 (2017), Character 426; Castiello (2018), Character 415; Zhu Y. *et al*.
 (2022), Character 570; Andreev *et al*.
 (2022), Character 186; Brazeau *et al*.
 (2023), Character 431.